awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/cd-ground-truth.md

-# SageMaker Ground Truth<a name="cd-ground-truth"></a>
+# Amazon SageMaker Ground Truth<a name="cd-ground-truth"></a>

-With SageMaker Ground Truth, you can use workers from either Amazon Mechanical Turk, a vendor company that you choose, or an internal, private workforce along with machine learning to enable you to create a labeled set of images\.
+With Amazon SageMaker Ground Truth, you can use workers from either Amazon Mechanical Turk, a vendor company that you choose, or an internal, private workforce along with machine learning to enable you to create a labeled set of images\.
 Amazon Rekognition Custom Labels imports SageMaker Ground Truth manifest files from an Amazon S3 bucket that you specify\.

 Amazon Rekognition Custom Labels supports the following SageMaker Ground Truth tasks\.
 + [Image Classification](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-image-classification.html)